 The author is very grateful to Drs.
-M. Berry, O. Penrose, Robert G. Littlejohn, Guo Han-ying, Zhang Tian-rong, Guan Ke-ying, Ying Xing-ren, Wen Duanzhi, V. Travkin, W. Hoover and many others for their direct or indirect encouragement.
+O. Penrose, Robert G. Littlejohn, Lu Qishao, Guan Keying, Guo Hanying, Zhang Tianrong, Ying Xingren, V. Travkin, W. Hoover and many others for their direct or indirect encouragement.
 Discussions with them have been pleasant and stimulating.